ashchan/safarikai/README.md

 * Download and install [Safarikai.safariextz](http://bit.ly/safarikai-dl)
 * Enable translating by clicking the Safarikai toggle button on Safari toolbar
-* Hover mouse on a Japanese word; if Safarikai finds translation(s) for that word a popup will show
+* Hover over Japanese word; if Safarikai finds translation(s) for that word a popup will show

 Safarikai has > 20MB dictionary data files and it usually takes 5~20 seconds for it to load these files and be ready to search Japanese words.
 By default translating is disabled to make little impact on your browsing experience.